catchorg/Catch2/docs/logging.md

 **INFO(** _message expression_ **)**

-The message is logged to a buffer, but only reported if a subsequent failure occurs within the same test case.
-This allows you to log contextual information in case of failures which is not shown during a successful test run.
-The buffer is cleared on the next successful assertion.
+The message is logged to a buffer, but only reported with the next assertion that is logged.
+This allows you to log contextual information in case of failures which is not shown during a successful test run (for the console reporter, without -s).

 **SCOPED_INFO(** _message expression_ **)**